Distributed Time- and Event-Triggered Observers for Linear Systems: Non-Pathological Sampling and Inter-Event Dynamics: Introduction

 Communication constraints naturally exist in distributed systems, posing grand challenges to control analysis and design.
 Most existing cooperative control laws and protocols rely on continuous sensing and communication among agents, which is over-idealized and hard to implement.
 Therefore, more realistic designs based on intermittent signals are desired \citep*{chen2012optimal}.
 Time-triggered and event-triggered sampling schemes are two commonly used approaches in practice to generate intermittent signals for estimation and control.
 With the time-triggered approach, continuous-time signals are often sampled periodically, resulting in periodic observations and control updates \citep*{chen1991h}.
 By contrast, with the event-triggered approaches, continuous-time signals are sampled according to prescribed or adaptive triggering conditions, leading to irregular observations and control updates \citep*{astrom2002comparison,meng2012optimal,borgers2014event}, which may significantly reduce unnecessary consumption of resources.
-In this regard, cooperative control using the event-triggered approach has received a great deal of attention \citep*{dimarogonas2011distributed,de2013parsimonious,yu2020zeno}.
+In this regard, cooperative control using the event-triggered approach has received a great deal of attention \citep*{yu2020zeno}.
+Moreover, event-triggered robust cooperative output regulation for a class of linear minimum-phase distributed systems was considered in \cite{liu2017event} by using an augmented system approach, and a more complex nonlinear version was studied in \cite{liu2018cooperative} by employing a distributed internal model design.